News & Events

 Arches National Park and Canyonlands National Park are allowing access to:

 - Commercial operations as previously permitted

-- The Fiery Furnace and backcountry camping at Arches
+- Permits and tours in the Fiery Furnace and backcountry camping at Arches.

-Beginning May 14th, Hovenweep & Natural Bridges National Monuments will resume access to roads, trails, and restrooms.
+Beginning May 14th, Hovenweep & Natural Bridges National Monuments resumed access to roads, trails, and restrooms.